douglasgreen/outlines/computing/databases/mysql.md

 Scaling strategies can be broadly classified into two categories: vertical scaling and horizontal scaling.

 -   Vertical Scaling: This involves upgrading the server hardware to boost performance.
 This could mean adding more CPUs, RAM, or faster disks.
 Vertical scaling is simpler but has limitations in terms of the maximum possible upgrades and can become expensive.
 -   Horizontal Scaling: This refers to adding more servers to distribute the load.
-It\'s more complex but offers virtually unlimited scaling potential.
+It's more complex but offers virtually unlimited scaling potential.
 Techniques like load balancing and replication are commonly used in horizontal scaling.

 #### 2. Sharding and Partitioning